• Home

 What is Oleuropein?

 It is a type of phenolic compound called a secoiridoid.
 It is found abundantly in the Olea europaea plant, also known as the olive tree.
-Oleuropein is the most prominent phenolic compound found in olive leaves and unripened olives, though it is also present in olive oil.
+Oleuropein is the most prominent phenolic compound found in olive leaves and unripened olives, though it is also present in olive oil.molecular mechanisms of Oleuropein and its anti-inflammatory and antioxidant effects within t

 The concentration is highest in young olive leaves and unripe green olives.
 As the olives ripen, levels of it decrease dramatically.
 By the time olives turn black, most of it has been converted into other compounds like hydroxytyrosol and tyrosol.